 When I saw the new local playspace was looking for a branding photographer, I jumped faster than I think I ever have.
 First off: outer space, absolutely my aesthetic.
 But more important than that: their entire philosophy is built around making play and play spaces accessible for children of all ages and abilities.
 This is HUGE for me.
 My oldest is autistic and sometimes play spaces just aren’t as accessible for us.
 Maybe there are little nooks and crannies I can’t crawl in to help him through, or maybe I just worry that the staff or the other parents there aren’t going to be as cool if he needs help or doesn’t quite know how to interact with other kids yet.
 So when it turned out that our vision for displaying the space (light, bright, airy, colourful) matched up, I was over the moon.

-Below are some of my favourite images from my time working with them before the pandemic (I’ll have another post about their work to pivot in these, well, horrible times later).
+Below are some of my favourite images from my time working with them.

 Snacks and drinks for days!